 A very important major label, which continued for many decades after these early issues.
 As in the case of The Gramophone Company (HMV), it is impossible to give even an outline of the history of this company; but information can freely be found on-line, and in the book above – if you can locate or borrow a copy, pending the reprint.
 In spite of its best efforts, Columbia was always the second-best label to ‘Mighty HMV’ in terms of prestige; but during the 1920s, Columbia discs consistently outsold HMV in quantity!
 Early Columbia recording quality and pressings were generally very good, and certainly the equal – sometimes better than – their deadly rival.
 Initially, at first, the discs were pressed in the U.S. and imported here.
 I do not know the extent of the imports; some U.S. discs may be shown, that were never sold here.
 Columbia 49 above is interesting in having a trilingual label, presumably enabling it to be sold in the U.S. & the U.K., and also in France and Germany?
 Most of the later examples above are from the popular series, which began at 1, or rather D-1, in 1907, and continued far after our time-period, ending at 5740 in 1930.
 With long-lived labels such as this, it is important to remember that items could stay in catalogue for many years, and so be found on successive label designs, e.g. 1477, see here with a ~1920 label, would originally have carried a ‘Rena Double Face’ label: see under Rena.
 (1477 was a great survivor: it was electrically re-made (in a slightly different form) in June 1926…) The label of 26588 is probably unique among single-sided records, in that it actually proclaims that it only has one side!
 The reason for this was doubtless the fact that Columbia had actually made double-sided records as early as 1904; but had ceased doing so because double-sided records had been patented by Petit & Prescott that year.
 For more info. on that patent, click here.

 See Frank Andrews, HD 226, 1999.
 Comet records were made by an unknown proprietor or dealer by sticking a full ‘Comet’ label over discs bought in for the purpose – usually deletions, or perhaps bankrupt stock.
 Winners and Imperials are known with Comet stickers.
-As the Imperial label did not appear until October 1922, by the time there would have been deletions, we would probably be out of our time period of 1898 – 1923.
-The label is included here for completeness.
+Dating is difficult, but Imperial did not appear until late 1922; but the overstuck Winners might be much earlier.
 The two extra holes in the label have undoubtedly been made in order to amuse children on a rainy Sunday afternoon: using an offset hole would produce a frightful ‘wow’ in the music; the one at lower right, being further away from the proper centre-hole, would make an even greater cacophony.
 Whilst freely admitting that ‘those were simpler times’, we can only deplore the fact that so rare a disc was chosen for such mutilation!

 See Frank Andrews, HD 226, 1999.
 Concert records were made in the U.S., and were kin to U.S. Imperial.
 They were 10″, single sided and date from 1906.
 Imports of both of them were made and advertised in the trade press.
 However, after only 2 months the advert. for Concert Records ceased leaving only the Imperials still being offered.
 Frank is pretty certain that the Gramophone Company, whose 10″ discs were then called ‘Gramophone Concert Record’, took steps to prevent the sale of Concert discs.
 What happened to the residual stock is unknown.
 It goes without saying that the label must be excessively rare.